sponug/sponug.github.io/_posts/2025-08-16-Annual-Reports.md

 ### Channels <a name="Channels"></a>
 >**How does the company deliver products or services to customers?**
 > The company delivers products or services to customers through a combination of physical branches and digital platforms.
 Over the last ten fiscal years, there has been a noticeable trend towards digital engagement, as evidenced by the increase in digitally active customers from 4.7 million in 2014 to 5.6 million in 2018 [S1 2018.pdf p.134].
 Despite this digital shift, the company still maintains a significant number of physical branches, although the number has decreased from 1,534 in 2014 to 1,204 in 2018 [S1 2018.pdf p.134].
 This indicates a dual approach to delivering services, balancing between traditional branch-based services and digital platforms to cater to a broad customer base.

+## Conclusion <a name="conclusion"></a>
+**Conclusion**
+This experiment demonstrates how AI and structured frameworks like the Business Model Canvas can transform raw annual reports into actionable insights.
+By combining PDF ingestion, embeddings, and LLM-powered analysis, I was able to extract recurring themes, map strategic priorities, and answer targeted business questions across a decade of reports.